Installing Plugins

 If you're using Claude Code, you can install plugins directly in the application:

-/plugin install jutsu-biome@han
+/plugin install biome@han

 The @han suffix specifies the marketplace source.
 This method integrates with Claude Code's plugin management system.